Good Medicine Better Health

 These two modules aim to increase the confidence of Aboriginal and Torres Strait Islander Health Workers and Health Practitioners to educate clients and community members about high blood pressure and how to manage it.

-The National Aboriginal and Torres Strait Islander Health Workers Association has endorsed this activity with 3 CPD Hours.
+The National Association of Aboriginal and Torres Strait Islander Health Workers and Practitioners has endorsed this activity with 3 CPD Hours.

 Endorsement period: 5/11/2020-5/11/2021.